-But there is one problem that emerges when you talk to people about the future.
-It’s a little like talking to them about a foreign country – one where they have no relatives or business ties.
-It might be interesting to them, and possibly a place they might like to visit someday, but it is not somewhere that is relevant to the problems they face on a day-to-day basis.
+But there is one problem that emerges when you talk tabout the future.
+It’s a little like talking about a foreign country – a fascinating place perhaps, but one where people have no relatives or business ties.
+It might be interesting to them, and possibly somewhere they might like to visit someday, but it is not a topic that is relevant to the problems they face on a day-to-day basis.

-Thankfully however, there are ways to harness the future to help the present, although it took a science fiction author’s words to make me realise it.
+Thankfully, there are ways to harness the future to help in the present, although it took a science fiction author’s words to make me realise it.

 The American writer William Gibson was the first to coin the term cyberspace, but he also once uttered one of the most powerful quotes I’ve heard when it comes to understanding the state of the world today: “The future is already here — it’s just not very evenly distributed”.

-In my presentations to community and industry groups I strive to ensure that each audience member takes away at least one concept or idea they can put into practice the very next day.
-Whether it is using the plethora of web-based tools that can help us run more efficient businesses, or tapping into the online global labour market for skills and services, or any of the myriad of other ways that new technologies and processes can pull cost out of our businesses and extend our reach, there are so many options available to us that can impact our lives today, long before we need to embrace any of the amazing ideas that the future holds.
+In my presentations to community and industry groups I strive to ensure that each audience member takes away at least one concept or idea they can put into practice that very day.
+Whether it is using the plethora of web-based tools that can help us run businesses more efficiently, or tapping into the online global labour market for skills and services, or any of the thousands of ways new technologies and processes can pull cost out of our businesses and extend our reach … there are simply so many options available to us that can impact our lives today, long before we need to embrace any of the amazing ideas that the future holds.

-The future might be dazzling and bright, but you don’t need to wait for the trends of the future to create a positive impact for your business today.
+The future might be dazzling and bright, but you don’t need to wait for the trends of the future to create a positive impact for you and your business today.

 For more information check out my profile page at Saxton Speakers Bureau.